icooperstein/exomiser_optimization/README.md

 * jupyter notebooks used for figure generation in manuscript as well as PDFs of final figures

-## Running Exomiser / Genomiser
+## Running Exomiser/Genomiser
+### Installation
 Installation instructions and instructions to run Exomiser and Genomiser can be found in their documentation: https://exomiser.readthedocs.io/en/latest/running.html

-It is not necessary to replicate our set-up for running Exomiser or Genomiser.
-Example YAML files using our recommended optimized parameters can be found in the "run_exomiser/yml_files" directory for Exomiser and "run_genomiser/yml_files" for Genomiser

-## Filtering VCFs
+### Filtering VCFs
-Before running Exomiser or Genomiser, we recommend applying the following filters:
+Before running Exomiser or Genomiser, we recommend applying the following filters to your VCF to remove potential false positive variants:
 * GQ ≥ 20
 * 0.15 ≤ VAF ≤ 0.85 for heterozygous variants
 * ALT != *